Blogs

 The economic outlook, in any case, is not good and a worsening in several areas is to be expected for 2020, which will at least prolong the stagnation.

-Venezuelan oil now in Russian hands
+Venezuelan oil, now in Russian hands

-Fewer doctors abroad
+Fewer physicians abroad

-Below goal of 5 million tourists
+Below the goal of 5 million tourists

 Moderate exports